 Miami is tremendously multicultural.
 You may go there to improve your English, but you can also make yourself understood in Spanish, since 60% of Miami residents speak it as well.

-Looking for an apartment
+Looking for an apartment in Miami

 If you go as a student, your school will have a housing department that will help you find a place to live.
 If you are not going to live with a host family or in a residence, the most affordable in Miami is to share an apartment, so look for friends who want to live in the same part of the city or get in touch with your classmates through a Facebook group or a group organized by the school to find roomies.

 There is no subway.
 People move around with the Metrorail (more like a monorail), Metrobus and Metromover (tram-like) networks.
 Metromover is free to use, while for Metrorail and Metrobus you have to use an EASYCard, which is recharged in advance.
 Worried about losing your all-important EASYCard?
 No problem: you can also use the EASYPay app.
 You can drive for 30 days with your foreign driver’s license if you are a student, or 12 months if you are a tourist.
 If you want more time, you’ll have to pass the U.S. driving test.
 But Miami has a reputation for bad traffic, so you’re probably better off using public transportation or getting around on foot or by bicycle.

 Sales tax in Miami is 7% and is not usually included in the prices you see on the price tags.
 Don’t be surprised if at checkout time items are more expensive than you expected, and remember this when planning your expenses.

 The U.S. visa system is one of the most complicated in the world.
 If you are traveling as a student, the company you are traveling with or your school will be able to help you.
 You will most likely need to visit the U.S. embassy in your home country for an interview and to present your identification documents and academic transcripts.